JetBrains/teamcity-documentation/topics/multinode-setup.md

 #### VCS Repositories Polling on Secondary Node

 Initially, only the main TeamCity node polls VCS repositories for new commits.
-Enabling of the "VCS Repositories Polling" responsibility on the secondary nodes allows you to distribute this potentially slow activity across multiple nodes and reduces the latency for starting new builds.
+Enabling the "VCS Repositories Polling" responsibility on multiple nodes allows you to distribute this potentially slow activity and reduce the latency for starting new builds.

 Commit hooks configured on your main node do not require any changes and remain functional after you delegate the VCS polling to secondary node(s).

-> Before TeamCity 2023.05 there could be only one node with "VCS Repositories Polling" responsibility enabled.
-TeamCity 2023.05 allows to enable it for multiple nodes.

 #### Processing Triggers on Secondary Node